-Anoka, Sherburne, and Hennepin counties envisioned a rail system that would serve their burgeoning communities as traffic became more congested.
-But, like most transit projects, the future Northstar line faced major financial hurdles along the way.
+Anoka, Sherburne and Hennepin counties envisioned a rail system that would serve their burgeoning communities as traffic became more congested.
+But, like most transit projects, the future Northstar commuter rail line faced major financial hurdles along the way.
 For starters, the majority of the federal and state funding was only released after key early expenditures were made; the local partners had already paid over $10 million for preliminary engineering and $34 million in total for the project’s local share.

-Ehlers and the Counties determined that a debt issuance of $32.5 million would be appropriate.
-In addition to the long term debt issuance Ehlers helped the counties secure $7.2 million in interim financing.
+Ehlers and the counties determined that a debt issuance of $32.5 million would be appropriate.
+In addition to the long-term debt issuance Ehlers helped the counties secure $7.2 million in interim financing.
 Subsequently, Ehlers assisted the Regional Rail Authority with allocation and reconciliation of the balances of various funding sources.